crccheck/yoyo/README.md

 A snippet can be as large or small as you can write.
 At the minimum, a snippet is a directory that contains:

-1. Meta information in a `.meta.yml`
+1. Meta information in a `.yoyo.yml`
 2. A template file

 An ideal meta would contain:

-* Authorship - You, also doubles as the namespace
+* Author - You, also doubles as the namespace
 * Name - Something like you'd name a repository
-* Description - A short description of why you would use this snippet
-* Version - [semver] style version string so consumers of your snippet can upgrade safely
+* Description - A blurb about the snippet, will also be shown when it's installed.
 * Homepage - A URL
-* Tags - To help people find your snippet
+* Keywords - To help people find your snippet

+All this is optional, if you included it in `package.json`, there's no reason to duplicate it here.

 So we can update existing inserted snippets, you should specify: